-4.1 Preparation and storage of reference standard solutions
+4.1 Preparation and storage of reference standard solutions:

 The greatest source of quantitative error in GC analysis is undoubtedly inaccurate standard solutions.
 SHERMA, J. 1981.
+The pesticides reference standards stock solutions are prepared as per SANCO/12571/2013 guideline.

-4.2 Storage of primary standards
+4.2 Storage of primary standards: